NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_live-llava.md

 !!! abstract "Recommended"

-    Follow the chat-based [LLaVA](tutorial_llava.md) and [NanoVLM](tutorial_nano-vlm.md) tutorials and see the [`local_llm`](https://github.com/dusty-nv/jetson-containers/blob/master/packages/llm/local_llm) documentation to familiarize yourself with VLMs and test the models first.
+    Follow the chat-based [LLaVA](tutorial_llava.md) and [NanoVLM](tutorial_nano-vlm.md) tutorials and see the [`local_llm`](https://github.com/dusty-nv/jetson-containers/blob/master/packages/llm/local_llm){:target="_blank"} documentation to familiarize yourself with VLMs and test the models first.

 This multimodal agent runs a vision-language model on a live camera feed or video stream, repeatedly applying the same prompts to it:

 <a href="https://youtu.be/X-OXxPiUTuU" target="_blank"><img src="https://raw.githubusercontent.com/dusty-nv/jetson-containers/docs/docs/images/live_llava.gif"></a>

-This example uses the popular [LLaVA](https://llava-vl.github.io/) model (based on Llama and [CLIP](https://openai.com/research/clip)) and has been quantized with 4-bit precision to be deployed on Jetson Orin.
-It's using an optimized multimodal pipeline from the [`local_llm`](https://github.com/dusty-nv/jetson-containers/tree/master/packages/llm/local_llm) package and the MLC/TVM inferencing runtime, and acts as a building block for creating always-on edge applications that can trigger user-promptable alerts and actions with the flexibility of VLMs.
+It uses models like [LLaVA](https://llava-vl.github.io/){:target="_blank"} or [VILA](https://github.com/Efficient-Large-Model/VILA){:target="_blank"} (based on Llama and [CLIP](https://openai.com/research/clip)) and has been quantized with 4-bit precision to be deployed on Jetson Orin.
+This runs an optimized multimodal pipeline from the [`local_llm`](https://github.com/dusty-nv/jetson-containers/tree/master/packages/llm/local_llm){:target="_blank"} package, and acts as a building block for creating event-driven streaming applications that trigger user-promptable alerts and actions with the flexibility of VLMs:

+<iframe width="720" height="405" src="https://www.youtube.com/embed/dRmAGGuupuE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+The interactive web UI supports event filters, alerts, and multimodal [vector DB](tutorial_nanodb.md) integration.

 ## Running the Live Llava Demo